-- Ensure that the specified valve has been delivered by checking purchasing documents; - Check that the packaging is intact; - Oxygen equipment is segregated and packaging integrity is maintained during storage;
+• Ensure that the specified valve has been delivered by checking purchasing documents;

-- Supervised handling of the valves is only by personnel trained for oxygen equipment installation to avoid issues such as early unpacking, recontamination by greasy fingers, dust, mechanical damage during installation etc.; - Before installation, qualified personnel shall inspect the valves at both the inlet and outlet ends and at all accessible points to verify the cleanliness of the oxygen wetted surfaces; - Correct torque and bolting protocols for all bolting of valves, piping and accessories; - Gaskets cleanliness, storage, types for different pressure applications; - As preparation for welding or brazing heat sensitive parts such as soft seats or bonnet assembly should be removed when close to the heat source; - Quality check procedure for correct reassembly, especially alignment of gearbox or actuator; - Process of site construction/site machining cleanliness and all standards are kept - Cleaning before commissioning blowing out procedures, avoid contamination from the piping system; and - Small valves, for example pressure relief valves for thermal expansion, are sometimes fitted to the process line using a threaded connection.
-It shall be confirmed that the thread sealant material is compatible for oxygen service at the maximum service pressure and temperature.
+- Check that the packaging is intact; - Segregate oxygen equipment and maintain packaging integrity during storage; - Supervised handling of the valves is only by personnel trained for oxygen equipment installation to avoid issues such as early unpacking, recontamination by greasy fingers, dust, mechanical damage during installation, etc.; - Before installation, qualified personnel shall inspect the valves at both the inlet and outlet ends and at all accessible points to verify the cleanliness of the oxygen wetted surfaces; - Correct torque and bolting protocols for all bolting of valves, piping, and accessories; - Gaskets cleanliness, storage, types for different pressure applications; - As preparation for welding or brazing, heat sensitive parts such as soft seats or bonnet assembly should be removed when close to the heat source; - Quality check procedure for correct reassembly, especially alignment of gearbox or actuator; - Process of site construction/site machining-cleanliness and all standards are kept; - Cleaning before commissioning-blowing out procedures, avoid contamination from the piping system; and - Small valves are sometimes fitted to the process line using a threaded connection.
+It shall be confirmed that the thread sealant material is compatible for oxygen service at the operating temperature range and at the maximum service pressure.
 Minimal amounts of thread sealant shall be applied to prevent extrusion of the sealing material into the process.
-For accepted thread sealant materials see 11.3.5.
+For acceptable thread sealant materials, see 11.3.5.